JKUOL/100_days_of_code_python/day_10_calculator/README_day_10.md

-### First Price Sealed Auction

-This Python script simulates a first-price sealed auction, where participants submit their bids secretly, and the highest bid wins.
-The winner is the one who offers the highest price, and they pay the amount of their bid.
+### Calculator
+This Python script is a simple text-based calculator that performs basic arithmetic operations.
+It features a graphical interface using ASCII art to represent the calculator, and it can handle addition, subtraction, multiplication, and division.

 ## Features
-Secret Bidding: Allows users to place their bids without knowing the bids of others.

-Multiple Participants: The auction can handle multiple bidders.

-Winner Calculation: Automatically calculates and announces the highest bidder and their bid amount.
+Basic Operations: Performs addition, subtraction, multiplication, and division.

+Continuous Calculations: Allows for continuous operations using the result of the previous calculation as a starting point.

+ASCII Art Interface: Features a stylized interface represented with ASCII art to emulate the appearance of a calculator.

+Input Validation: Prompts the user to continue calculations or start fresh with new inputs.

 ## Requirements
-Python: This script is written in Python and requires Python to be installed on your system.
-It is compatible with Python 3.x.
+Python: The calculator is written in Python and requires Python to be installed on your system.
+It works best with Python 3.x.

-Operating System: This script is designed to work on Windows, macOS, and Linux operating systems.
+Operating System: Compatible with any OS that can run Python, including Windows, macOS, and Linux.

-Additional Files: This script imports a clear function from clear_function and a logo from day_9_art.
-Ensure these files are in the same directory as the main script.
+Terminal or Command Line: The calculator runs in the terminal or command prompt.

 ## Instructions
-Save the script as sealed_auction.py on your computer.
+Save the script as calculator.py on your computer.
-Ensure that the clear_function and day_9_art files are in the same directory.
 Open your terminal or command line interface.
 Navigate to the directory where you saved the script.
-Run the script by typing python sealed_auction.py and press Enter.
+Run the script by typing python calculator.py and press Enter.
-Follow the on-screen prompts to enter bidders' names and their bids.
+Follow the on-screen prompts to perform calculations.
-Continue to enter bids as prompted or conclude the auction to see the result.
+After each operation, choose to continue with the result, start a new calculation, or exit the program.

 ## Educational Value
-This script is a practical demonstration of:

-Dictionary Usage: Utilizes Python dictionaries to store bidder names and their corresponding bids.

-Looping: Implements a while loop to continuously accept new bidders until the user decides to stop.
+This script provides an excellent opportunity to learn about:

-Function Definition: Demonstrates creating and using functions in Python.
+Functions: How to define and use functions in Python.

-User Input Handling: Processes and validates user inputs.

-This sealed auction script offers a fun way to understand basic Python concepts and how they can be applied to create a functional application.
+Dictionaries: Using dictionaries to store operation functions as values.

+Loops: Utilizing while loops for repeated operations.

+Error Handling: Implementing basic input validation to guide the user experience.